 Drama

 French

 Geography

 German

 History

-ICT

 Music

 Physical Education

 Religious Education

 Spanish

 Statistics

-Vocational Level 2 Certificates are also offered in Dance, Drama, Music and PE
+Vocational Level 2 Certificates are also offered in Dance, Drama, Music, PE & Business.

 In Lower V (Y10) pupils are encouraged to be responsible for raising money for the charities selected by the Senior School Council.
 In the last term of Lower V and first two terms of Upper V (Y11) pupils act as prefects and assist in running the school.
 They form part of the School Council.
-The School Council is made up of the Head and Deputy Head of School, the Heads and Deputy Heads of the three Houses (Austen, Nelson and Cavell) who are joined by the Form Captains for full School Council Meetings.
+The School Council is made up of the Head and Deputy Head of School, the Heads and Deputy Heads of the three Houses (Austen,

+Nelson and Cavell) who are joined by the Form Captains for full School Council Meetings.
 There is also a school advisory group.

-PSHE/RSE: the curriculum is delivered during one period a week which is rolled over throughout the academic year.
-It is also delivered during Form Tutor time on a Monday before assembly and whole or half-days when the relevant cohort (s) is taken off timetable.
+PSHEE: the curriculum is delivered during one period a week in KS3 and for KS4 it is delivered during Form Tutor time on a Monday every other week with assembly and whole or half-days when the relevant cohort (s) is taken off timetable.
 The programme encourages respect for other people, paying particular regard to the protected characteristics set out in the Equality Act 2010.
 We teach citizenship, healthy lifestyles, sex and relationships education, drugs awareness and substance abuse, e-safety, mindfulness, addiction, awareness of mental health issues, bereavement and there is always a discussion of topical issues, such as more recently Brexit.

-PSHE/RSE at KS3 and KS4 is overseen by the two PSHE/RSE Co-ordinators and is supplemented by presentations in assemblies and by visiting speakers.
+PSHEE at KS3 and KS4 is overseen by the PSHEE Co-ordinator and is supplemented by presentations in assemblies and by visiting speakers.
 Most recently this has included workshops on safety in cars and as pedestrians, on drugs and alcohol abuse and body image and manipulation by the media, FAKE knife crime, CEOP internet safety, safe use of social networking sites, Samaritans, Fire & Rescue.
 There have also been team-working exercises organised by visiting teams from the Army and RAF.
 In 2019 we held a mock election.

-Please see separate PSHE/RSE Policy.
+Please see separate PSHEEPolicy.